 McGraw-Hill: The McGraw-Hill official website offers digital support to K-12 educators who are transitioning to distance learning during school closures.
 Instructional materials and video tutorials are available for free (source).

-Menlo Security: Menlo Security is free for schools who can request for a free license until May 1, 2020.
+Menlo Security: Menlo Security is offering a free software license to schools upon request.
 Faculty, staff, and students can use this program to protect the email links and attachments in their messages, and to connect their device directly to the Internet without using a VPN (source).

 Microsoft: Microsoft Office 365 A1 is free for school staff, faculty members, and students.
 This license includes the full, online version of MS Office with email, video conference features, Microsoft Teams that can be personalized for classroom use, and other MS support tools (source).